alex-todorov86/tfe_scripts_apply_gather_output/README.md

 # TO-DO

+- Create a check that checks if the planning procedure is done and the process could move to the apply phase
 - Create script that retrieves output produced by TFE apply
 - Update README.md with instructions how to use this repository